Frequently Asked Questions

 What items are not permitted in the museum?

 Guns or weapons of any kind, pets, food & drink, signs, banners, handouts, large bags, and packages are not permitted in The HC.
 Tripods, monopods, and selfie sticks are not allowed without advanced permission.

 Use of loud, abusive, or otherwise improper language, performing or engaging in obscene or indecent acts and disorderly conduct may be cause for dismissal.
 We do allow professional cameras, cell phone cameras, and small personal cameras.

 Please use discretion with cell phones.
 If you must take a phone call, please exit the building and enter once you are finished.
-The Holocaust Memorial Center Zekelman Family Campus is a smoke-free campus.
+The Zekelman Holocaust Center is a smoke-free campus.
 Service animals, including emotional support animals, are allowed in the museum.

-Should I bring my child to the Holocaust Memorial Center?
+Should I bring my child to The Holocaust Center?

-We recommend visiting the HMC with children ages 12 and above.
+We recommend visiting The HC with children ages 12 and above.
 There is graphic content within the exhibits that may be difficult for younger visitors to see.
-Please use your best judgement when bringing young visitors to the HMC.
+Please use your best judgment when bringing young visitors to The HC.
 For very young babies who are not yet aware of their surroundings, the exhibits are all stroller accessible, so you may use discretion in bringing them.

 Is there a bag or coat check at the museum?

 There is no bag or coat check available within the museum.
 Visitors are required to leave larger bags and packages behind.
-A coat room is available.
+A coatroom is available.
+Please use it at your discretion.
+The HC is not responsible for loss or damage to items left unattended.

 Is the museum accessible and ADA compliant?

 The HC is committed to providing inclusive experiences for all audiences and is compliant with the Americans with Disabilities Act (ADA).
 Accommodations include accessible facilities and entrances.
-A limited number of free manual wheelchairs loans are available on a first-come, first-served basis.
+A limited number of manual wheelchairs are available for free on a first-come, first-served basis.
 Service animals, including emotional support animals, are allowed in the museum.

 Do you offer guided tours?